apache/openwhisk/ansible/README.md

 db_port=
 ```

-This file is generated automatically if you are using an ephermeral CouchDB instance.
-Otherwise, you must create it explicitly.
+This file is generated automatically for an ephermeral CouchDB instance during `setup.yml`.
+If you want to use Cloudant, you have to modify the file.
 For convenience, you can use shell environment variables that are read by the playbook to generate the required `db_local.ini` file as shown below.

 ```